kr4nkenwagen/ai-docstring.nvim/README.md

 | $FUNC     | Adds function body to the prompt                                                |

 ### Adding custom languages
 To add more languages you can add them to opt.languages.
 You will require to add three fields to the object.
-The key in the languages table needs to be identical to `vim.bo.filetype`,
+The key in the languages table needs to be identical to output of `:lua print(vim.bo.filetype)`,
 | Name         | Definition                                                                                                                                                  |
 | ------------ | ----------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | docstring    | A template for how the docstring should be structured.                                                                                                      |